dfrsol/responsive-masonry-column-layout/README.md

 Coming Soon...
   - AJAX call to retrieve data
-  - Lazyload to call for more data
+  - Lazyload to retrieve more data on page scroll
   - Convert to AngularJS module

 [Lockerdome]:http://lockerdome.com